phpkoru/docs/plesk/README.md

 # Plesk

-PHPkoru Loader Plesk'te 4 komut ile kolayca kurulabilir.
+PHPkoru Loader can be easily installed in Plesk with 4 commands.